 The Future is 10G

 Over the past decade, America has embarked on a technology transformation powered by constant connectivity.
 Today, most Americans have access to high-speed internet networks that have changed the way we live, work, learn and play.
 But ensuring that the U.S. remains a global internet leader means that our networks have to stay ahead of demand.
 We are transitioning from an era defined by megabits to one in which gigabit connectivity is unleashed.
-Thanks to technologies already being deployed and some coming soon, that future — one with 10 gigabit speeds — is just around the corner.
+Thanks to technologies already being deployed and some coming soon, that future — one of lower latency, greater capacity and reliability and even 10 gigabit speeds — is just around the corner.

 Internet Speeds Are Rising